AkBKukU/DemonetizationDetection/README.md

 the previous day but none were monetized.
 So it gets a high confidence rating.

-In this case the low confidence values are all false positives because I do not get enough views for this to work properly. (this is pretty all my videos so I cut it short for the example)
+In this case the low confidence values are all false positives because I do not get enough views for this to work properly. (this is pretty much all my videos so I cut it short for the example)

 ## Roadmap
 This is program is functional but not complete.
 I still have several more